Exposing Limitations of Language Model Agents in Sequential-Task Compositions on the Web: Language Model Agents for Web Automation

 We finetune HTML-T5-XL~\citep{gur2023realworld}, a pre-trained language model with local and global attention in the encoder and a mixture of long-span denoising, on these rebalanced datasets. \autoref{tab:data_rebalancing} shows that all the data-rebalance strategies improve the success rate, and reducing 50\% episodes from \texttt{easy} tasks (finally 282K episodes in total) is the most effective rebalancing strategy.
 This suggests that finetuned LMAs can be as capable as prompted LMAs in decision making tasks.
-We include HTML-T5++ as a baseline in the following sections.
+Moreover, due to the inherent compositional nature in challenging web automation tasks, data rebalancing may improve the capability of dealing with unseen task compositions.
+We include HTML-T5++ as a baseline in the later sections.